ajtran303/portfolio-ui/content/projects/case-study-artist-lyrical-analyzer.md

 ### Technical Challenges & Solutions

-#### External API Limitations

-The Genius API returns 403 errors from cloud hosting providers due to IP-based blocking.
-This meant the original architecture relying solely on Genius would fail in production.

-The solution was a hybrid approach: Discogs API handles artist and album metadata reliably from any IP, the official Genius API performs song searches without being blocked, and direct scraping of Genius song pages retrieves lyrics.
-This separation made the system resilient to any single API's limitations.
+#### Cloud-Based Lyrics Retrieval

+Lyrics APIs present unique challenges for cloud-hosted applications.
+Direct scraping of lyrics websites returns 403 errors from cloud provider IPs, and most lyrics databases have restrictive terms or limited coverage.

+The solution was a multi-source waterfall approach.
+Musixmatch API serves as the primary source with the largest commercial lyrics database.
+When unavailable, the system falls back to lyrics.ovh, a free community API.
+As a final fallback, Genius song search combined with web scraping handles edge cases.
+This layered approach maximizes lyrics coverage while gracefully degrading when services are unavailable.

+#### Metadata and Lyrics Source Separation

+The original architecture used a single API for both artist metadata and lyrics, creating a single point of failure.
+When that API blocked cloud requests, the entire application stopped working.

+Separating concerns solved this problem.
+Discogs API handles all artist discovery, album metadata, and tracklists reliably from any IP address.
+Lyrics fetching became an independent concern with its own fallback chain.
+This separation means metadata always works, and lyrics retrieval degrades gracefully rather than failing completely.

 #### Long-Running Analysis Tasks